DataSF/datasf.github.io/academy/_posts/2020-04-06-intro-to-sql.md

 ## About This Course

+\*\*\* Data Academy has suspended its in-person classes due to the City's Shelter-in-Place Directive.&nbsp; Meanwhile, please take advantage of the free SF Public Library online&nbsp;[SQL courses from Gale](https://education.gale.com/l-sfpl/SearchResults.aspx?SearchTerms=SQL)&nbsp;if you have a library card, or [other SQL related courses at EDX.org](https://www.edx.org/course/?search_query=SQL&amp;language=English)&nbsp;(audits only).\*\*\*

 Simple data analysis and manipulation is often done in Excel. &nbsp;However, with larger and more complex datasets, a relational database (e.g. Oracle, Microsoft SQL Server/Access) is usually a more popular choice.
-This course introduces attendees to SQL &nbsp;(Structured Query Language).
+This course introduces attendees to a global database language SQL (Structured Query Language).

 ## What You’ll Learn In This Course